gtxistxgao/SQLParser/README.md

 }
 {
   realName = < NAME > aliasName = < NAME >
-  /*

-  next regular expression will recursively all this method to find all the reaName and aliasName in the from clause

-  */
   (
     < COMMA > subVal = RelVal()
   )*